sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 * Actually, edit `Pavarotti`'s nationality to `Italiano`, bene!

-**Bonus:**

-- An artist can have many songs and a manager can have many artists: configure your app to make sure it is configured with these relationships using [official docs](http://guides.rubyonrails.org/association_basics.html).
-P.S.
-We're learning this next week.
-	* _Hint: In addition to the code you have to add to the models, you'll have to add foreign keys to both the `artists` and `songs` tables._

 ## Starting Advice

 * Use the code in `starter-code` to get started!